-Note: You can use Analog Input (Single Sample) block only with devices that support single sample acquisition.
-The block will error out when the model is run with a device that does not support single sample acquisition.
-To acquire data from devices that do not support acquisition of a single sample (like devices designed for sound and vibration), use the Analog Input block.
+You can use Analog Input (Single Sample) block only with devices that support single sample acquisition.
+If the device does not support single sample acquisition, the model generates an error.
+To acquire data from devices that do not support acquisition of a single sample (such as devices designed for sound and vibration), use the Analog Input block.

 For more information on these features, see the Simulink documentation.

 Use the Block Parameters dialog box to select your device and to set other configuration options.

 The device from which you want to acquire data.
 The items in the list vary, depending on which devices you have connected to your system.
 Devices in the list are specified by adaptor/vendor name and unique device ID, followed by the name of the device.
 The first available device is selected by default.